 A personal working grant is intended for normal living expenses, which do not have to be specified.

-If the work plan fits in to the ‘’Reasoning’’ part of the application form it doesn’t have to be attached again to your application.
+If the work plan fits in to the ‘’Plan’’ part of the application form you do not have to upload a separate work plan.

 - Consider if you need references to support your application.
 If you are working on a doctoral thesis the reference of someone familiar with your project is very important.
 When applying for a grant in the field of art you may want to have a reference, especially if you are in the beginning of your career.
 You can attach more than one reference to your application.

 - Inform your referee in time.
-Ask your referee to submit his/her reference through the online reference system https://hakemukset.fi/wihlausunto/UserLogin.aspx?kieli=eng .
-In case you have received the reference in paper form you may add it to your application as an attachment.
+Ask your referee to submit his/her/their reference through the online reference system.
+In case you have received the reference in paper form you may add it to your application as an attachment (pdf).
 For further information please read ‘’For the referee’’.
 The reference can be submitted through the system even if the applicant has not yet sent his/her grant application.
 The reference and the application will be reconciled after May.

 A good application is well planned and reasoned.
 It is also presented in a clear, understandable and compact manner.

-- You should put effort into the reasoning of your grant.
-Its purpose is to spark the interest of the reader.
+- Put effort into the section “Work plan and timetable” in your application.
+Its purpose is to spark the interest of the evaluator.
 In other words: say what you want to say already in the first sentence.
 What is it that you need a grant for?
 Why is your project important?

 - Tell us what you are really going to use the grant for.
 Don’t talk vaguely about production expenditures if what you really mean is a producer’s salary.
 The expert assessing your application should be able to easily understand what the grant will be used for.

 - References count.
-They are very important especially if you are working on a doctoral thesis.
+They are important especially if you are working on a doctoral thesis.
 When applying for a grant in the field of art you may want to have a reference, especially if you are in the beginning of your career.
 (Online reference system or reference letter (pdf))

-- Make sure that important attachments are submitted to the Foundation.
+- Make sure that important attachments (pdf) are submitted to the Foundation.

-The Jenny and Antti Wihuri Foundation requires that you commit to following the guidelines concerning applying, that you inform us about any other comparable funding you receive and to acting what you have promised when applying for a grant.
+The Jenny and Antti Wihuri Foundation requires that you commit to following the guidelines concerning applying, that you inform us about any other comparable funding you receive and to acting according to what you have preseted in your application.
 You can find the commitment here.